SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 You can also set a rewards goal that is tracked by a handy progress bar.
 The progress bar helps show you how close you are to being able to cash out that reward.
 This brings up another perk of gold status.
 At that level, your reward goal will automatically process when the goal is met.

 PrizeRebel likes to say that some people are earning over $500 a day on their site.
 This seems unlikely, though you can easily earn $10 or so a week (which can add up to $520 a year).
 To reach the $500 a month mark, you would have to spend over 5 hours a day on the site.
 This is probably not a great use of your time due to the low earnings-per-hour rate.

 PrizeRebel raffles and sweepstakes

 Another use for your points it to participate in raffles offered by PrizeRebel.
 You can buy a ticket for 10 points.
 The site will show you how many other entries there are and how long until the raffle ends.
 They run one raffle at a time, but provide a list of upcoming raffles.
 That way you can take note of their start dates and plan to enter if the prize is more interesting to you.

-The Lucky Numbers Jackpot drawing is a cool option which takes 20 tickets.
+The Lucky Numbers Jackpot drawing is a cool option that takes 20 tickets.
 It’s basically a lottery where you select four numbers for your ticket.
 The prize you can win is a number of points, for example, 1500 points are the prize this week.
 You can win by having a partial match much like a real lottery.

 If you are active on the site you can rank on their leaderboard.
 This lets you win additional points by being one of the top 10 users.
 For each two-week period, the top 10 users are shown on separate leaderboards depending on the earnings category e.g. points, tasks, offers, and referrals.
 Each person in the top 10 gets a bonus with the highest points bonus going to the highest earners.